xelis-project/xelis-explorer/readme.md

 Use this for development.
 Run http server, watch and build files automatically.

-`npm run build`
+`npm run build-dev`
 Build js, css files to `/public/dist` with esbuild.
+Use `npm run build-testnet` for cf testnet branch (keeps sourcemap).
-Use `npm run build-prod` to remove sourcemaps and minify code for production.
+Use `npm run build-mainnet` for cf mainnet branch (remove sourcemaps and minify code).